cloudify-cosmo/docs.getcloudify.org/content/plugins/azure.md

   * `name`
   * `location`
   * `tags`
-  * `retry_after` Because Azure's API is asynchronous, this value indicates the interval between retries.
+  * `retry_after` Because Azure's API is asynchronous, the value indicates the interval between retries.

 **Properties**

-Every time you manage a resource with Cloudify, we create one or more clients with Azure API.
+Each time that you manage a resource with Cloudify, one or more clients are created by Cloudify through the Azure API.
 You specify the configuration for these clients using the `azure_config` property.
 It should be a dictionary, with the following values:

 **Your Azure API access credentials**